Efficiency-of-RELAX/CYP8B1/README.md

 - length of gaps
 - number of species.
 ---
-**Relaxed selection** is a selective phenomena that occurs when selective pressures are either elimated or reduced.
+**Relaxed selection** is a selective phenomena that occurs when selective pressures are either eliminated or reduced.

 - Biotic examples
   - Predation elimination